Dominate July 8–11 with data-driven tactics, creator firepower, and real-time marketing precision.

 What to do:

-- Book creators to go Live on Amazon, Instagram or TikTok.
+- Book creators to go live on Amazon, Instagram or TikTok.

 - Plan 15–30 minute segments: product demos, quick unboxings, “Ask Me Anything” sessions.

-- Pair with exclusive Live-only deals or flash discounts.
+- Pair with exclusive live-only deals or flash discounts.

 Pro tip:

 Authenticity > production.
-The best Live events feel like FaceTime with a friend who really wants you to try this toothbrush.
+The best live events feel like FaceTime with a friend who really wants you to try this toothbrush.

 Step 5: Monitor Performance Like a Hawk